 1. Michelin Premier A/S

+Are you having trouble choosing the best tires for Mazda 3?
 Let’s start with one of the best touring tires for compact cars and small crossovers: the Michelin Premier A/S grand touring all-season tire.
 This tire is famed for having steady levels of grip even as the tire wears out.
 Michelin claims the Premier A/S is engineered to improve stopping distances in the wet, no matter if the tire is new or worn down.

 2. Goodyear Assurance Comfortred Touring